GRANT CRITERIA for FY2019

 - Capital improvements, such as renovation or construction

 - Lobbying efforts

 - Efforts to influence elections directly or indirectly

 - Real estate acquisition

 - Personal Travel

-Grants fund cultural opportunities that encourage people in Boise to create, engage, and connect with the community.
-Applications are evaluated based on responses to the online application and related attachments and how the following components are addressed.
+Applications are evaluated based on responses to the online application and related attachments and how the following criteria are addressed.

-– Reviewers will look for evidence of skill level and expertise shown within the artistic, historic, or cultural-based medium.
-They will also take into consideration the merit of a project that may be new or untested with potential for expanding or strengthening Boise’s cultural base.
+Applicant should be able to clearly explain the proposal and how they will use the funding.
+Reviewers will look for evidence of skill level and expertise shown within the artistic, historic, or cultural-based medium.
+They will also take into consideration the merit of an inclusive, new, or untested project with potential for expanding or strengthening Boise’s cultural base.
 The following definitions may be helpful: